Telehealth Therapy vs. In-Person Therapy

 On the other hand, some states have decided to make permanent or semi-permanent changes to allow telehealth exceptions to licensure requirements, or to offer special certifications to bypass these laws.

-As you consider whether you need to be licensed in additional states, here are some questions you can consider:
+As you consider whether you need to be licensed in additional states, here are additional questions to consider:

 • Are there any updates to licensure compacts for my license type?